Review of the Album "Summoning the Malicious" by Dutch Thrash Metal Band Distillator

 Genre: thrash metal with melodic influences ranging from Helstar, Kreator & others

-- Laurens Houvast: guitars & lead vocals
+- Laurens Houvast: guitars and lead vocals

 - Frankie Suim: bass guitars